SiddhiKhatke/KR-C-Learning-Log/README.md

 # KR-C-Learning-Log
-Documenting my journey into Bare Metal programming and K&amp;R C exercises.
+Documenting my journey into Bare Metal programming and K&R C exercises.
 Based in Pune, India.

-**Exercise 2-2**: Write a loop equivalent to the for loopof getliine program without using && or ||.
+**Exercise 2-2**: Write a loop equivalent to the for loopof getline program without using && or ||.

 **Exercise 2-3**: Write a function htoi(s), which converts a string of hexadecimal digits (including an optional 0x or 0X) into its equivalent integer value.
 The allowable digits are 0